hani2628/Iitizam/README.md

 Iitizam
 Iitizam is a React application (TypeScript, Tailwind CSS) designed to help manage phone usage during prayer times according to the Ethiopian calendar.
+Iitizam hops to help those struggling with praying wether consistently or on time due to mobile phone any contributions especially on the backend is welcomed

 Features
 Displays prayer times based on Ethiopian calendar calculations